giantswarm/docs/src/content/vintage/use-the-api/kubectl-gs/gitops/add-wc.md

 {{< tab id="with-definition-config" title="Definition and Configuration" >}}

-Cluster definition coming from a base may also be customized with a user configuration passed by the `--cluster-user-config` and the `--default-apps-user-config` flags. **Note, files referenced by these flags should carry a valid values YAML configuration conforming the values schema of the given cluster- and default-apps- apps versions.**
+Cluster definition coming from a base may also be customized with a user configuration passed by the `--cluster-user-config` flag.

+**Note:**  files referenced by this flag should carry a valid values YAML configuration conforming the values schema of the given cluster app versions.**

 Below is the example of `values.yaml` configuring cluster description and name of the cloud config ConfigMap.